ValerianRey/jde/README.md

    > 💡 The python version that you should specify in your IDE is `path_to_jde/.venv/bin/python`.

 5) We use Weights and Biases to monitor the runs (losses, metrics and more).
-In order to use it, you have to create an account on https://wandb.ai/home.
+In order to reproduce our experiments, you have to create an account at https://wandb.ai/home.
+You should then create a team that you can name however you want, and a project that you should name "jde".
+In `src/scripts/download_study`, you have to replace "team-name" by the team name that you have chosen.

 6) To quickly test the install, run:
    ```bash